Founder building personal brand strategy on LinkedIn

 It Compounds Over Time

 A post today can bring a lead months later.
-That’s the part many underestimate.
+That is the part most founders underestimate.
+It is slow at first.
+Then it is not.

 The 4-Part Personal Branding Strategy Framework